mobilizetoday/touchSlider/README.md

 ### Three sliding modes: ###

-1. Fixed value scrolling.
-The value can be set in pixels or has percentage value relative to the available width.
+1. Fixed value scrolling: the value can be set in pixels or has percentage value relative to the available width
-2. Per item scrolling.
+2. Per item scrolling: item by item scrolling
-3. Automatic mode.
-When it automatically detects how many items can be placed within the available width.
-See example below.
+3. Automatic mode: automatically detects how many items can be placed within the available width.
+See example below

 ### Using callback functions you may build custom designed controls like: ###